johnnyxlemonade/component_image/README.md

 ## HTTP responses

-The component emits image responses directly.
+The component emits image responses through `ImageResponseEmitter`.

 Cached image files are streamed directly from disk in 8kB chunks with active output buffer flushing, ensuring a near-zero memory footprint even under heavy load.
 Generated images are rendered to binary output and emitted with cache headers, content type, and content length metadata.